adriensieg/my_cpp_learning/README.md

 The `&` creates a **reference** - think of it as an "alias" or "nickname" for the original variable.
 Instead of **making a copy**, the function **works directly with the original data**.

+- **Pass by value**: Like photocopying a document - you get your own copy to write on
+- **Pass by reference**: Like sharing the original document - faster, but you could accidentally write on it
+- **Pass by const reference**: Like sharing the original document with a "read-only" rule - fast AND safe